 You may also search with a regular expression.
 To do this, add a

-/ before or after the pattern.
+/ before the pattern.

 Manipulate your files

 Most often, when not using broot, you move your files in the blind.
 You do a few

 ls before, then your manipulation, and maybe you check after.

 You can instead do it without losing the view of the file hierarchy.